 Living in Latin America during my thirties introduced me to tasting menus and a few of the world's best restaurants.

-[Three years later, Eleven Madison Park would be recognized as the best restaurant in the world when it reached the list's #1 spot.]
+Eleven Madison Park was recognized as the best restaurant in the world three years later.

 This is the same duo behind the NoMad bar.

-Chef Humm's menus make use of local ingredients available in New York, and as you'll see, this sense of place was reflected in the meal.
+Chef Humm's menus use seasonal ingredients from local farmers in New York, and as you'll see, this sense of place was reflected in the meal.

-I was very excited about the meal, and upon arriving, I realized I hadn't brought a pen or paper to take notes.
+I was very excited about the meal.
+Upon arrival, I realized I didn't bring a pen or paper to take notes.

-Caleb, the sommelier, was kind enough to lend me his silver pen (with his name engraved) so I could take notes on a piece of Eleven Madison Park notepaper.
+The sommelier Caleb was kind enough to lend me his silver pen (upon which his name was engraved) and a piece of Eleven Madison Park notepaper.

-I kept the notes knowing I wanted to write about the meal at some point, though not expecting it'd take me six years to share the experience.
+I held onto these scribblings, knowing I wanted to write about the meal at some point, though not expecting it to take six years.

 Tasting Menu at Eleven Madison Park